YatharthKelkar/Google-Transalte-Clone/README.md

 🔄 Auto-Detection - Automatically detects the input language.

 ⚡ Instant Translation - Get real-time translations as you type.

-🗣 Text-to-Speech - Listen to translations for better pronunciation.

 📋 Copy to Clipboard - Easily copy translated text.